0xsuk/kop/README.md

 - `kop cc`: `cc` stands for "copy command".
 Copying a command at index 0, to my **system clipboard**.

-and then the nmap command was copied to my clipboard, **replacing IP variable with its value.**
+The nmap command was copied to my clipboard, **replacing IP variable with its value.**
 You can paste the command, without typing loooong shell command again.

 Commands and variables added by `ac` and `av` remain in json files, so you don't have to type them again.